at0x0ft/Lec.2018.CSExperimentB.SoftwareMaking/README.md

 This repos is for the software making exp in csexp-b in 2018 spring term.

-Using it for your school/univ's assignment task without reference, you would be punished heavily as plagiarism.
+Using it for your school/univ's assignment task without reference, you would be punished heavily as __plagiarism__ .

 If you want to use a part of this code, you should write reference URL.